-GYMNASTICS QO3070/Q O3071/QO3072
+GYMNASTICS QO3070/QO3071/QO3072

 J.V. & Varsity 2 nd Sem.
 Girls Credits - 5.0

 Physical Ed.
 HS Graduation Req.

 No Univ. of Calif.
 Req.

 No Calif.
 State Univ.
 Req.

 See above Prerequisites

 N Level

 Freshmen through juniors may compete on the J.V. level depending on their skill level.
-Leotards will be issued at the beginning of the season.
+Uniforms will be issued to team members and must be returned at the end of the season.
 Freshmen are allowed to compete on the Varsity level.